atk4/data/docs/persistence.rst

     // first, try to load it from MemCache:
     $m = $this->mdb->add(clone $class)->tryLoad($id);

-The $class will be an unitialized instance of a model (although you can also use a string).
-It will first be associtaed with the MemCache DB persistence and we will attempt to load a corresponding ID.
+The $class will be an uninitialized instance of a model (although you can also use a string).
+It will first be associated with the MemCache DB persistence and we will attempt to load a corresponding ID.
 Next, if no record is found in the cache::

     if (!$m->loaded()) {

-        // fallback to load from SQL
+        // fall-back to load from SQL
         $m = $this->sql->add(clone $class)->load($id);

-        // store into MemCache too.
+        // store into MemCache too
         $m = $m->withPersistence($this->mdb)->replace();
     }

 Load the record from the SQL database and store it into $m.
 Next, save $m into the MemCache persistence by replacing (or creating new) record.
 The `$m` at the end will be associated with the MemCache persistence for consistency with cached records.
 The last two hooks are in order to replicate any changes into the SQL database